-The Non-Federal Parties shall support authorizations and appropriations of funding, in the amount of \$3.3 million as estimated in Appendix C-2, to fund the coordination and oversight structure for the first ten years after the Effective Date.
+The Non-Federal Parties shall support authorizations and appropriations of funding as estimated in Appendix C-2, to fund the coordination and oversight structure.

 5.4.
 Accountability

 The Parties generally agree to use procedures, including adaptive management and reporting, as applicable, in performance of obligations under this Agreement so as to maximize public benefits.